NCAR/HPC-Docs/docs/storage-systems/data-transfer/globus/index.md

 - [Globus CLI Reference](https://docs.globus.org/cli/reference/)

 ## Globus for Google Drive
+!!! info
+    CISL has enabled the *Globus for Google Drive connector service to facilitate file transfers to NCAR's Google Drive by NCAR and UCAR staff.
+University users and others who are interested in using the connector service are advised to consult with their own institutional IT experts.

 NCAR and UCAR researchers can use the *Globus for Google Drive* connector service to transfer files to the *NCAR Google